penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 We will write our first function in Penrose together 💫!

 ```
-/* new line in .dsl file */
+/* new line in .domain file */
 function addV(Vector, Vector) -> Vector
 ```

 In Penrose, functions are declarative, just like everything else.
 Functions allow us to use defined elements to create new elements.
 They only have inputs and outputs.
-We will add a new line to our `.dsl` file that defines a function called `addV`, which adds two vectors.
+We will add a new line to our `.domain` file that defines a function called `addV`, which adds two vectors.

 The syntax for functions is similar to defining elementary objects and predicates.